tjtanjin/react-chatbotify/docs/DeveloperGuide.md

 The chatbot uses **3 contexts** for managing global information as well as exposing advance functionalities to developers:

-- BotOptionsContext
+- SettingsContext
 - MessagesContext
 - PathsContext

-As their names suggest, *BotOptionsContext* is used to manage bot options, *MessagesContext* handles chat messages while *PathsContext* deals with the paths for the chatbot.
+As their names suggest, *SettingsContext* is used to manage bot options, *MessagesContext* handles chat messages while *PathsContext* deals with the paths for the chatbot.
 These context are also **exported for advanced users** to have even more granular control over the chatbot.

 ### Services